-- (1) The value is based on \$0.02 per option calculated as fair market value on date of grant of August 29, 2013.
-The assumptions used pursuant to the Black-Scholes valuation of the options were as follows: Risk-free interest rate of 1.63%, Expected life of options five years and annualized volatility- 119% to calculate stock-based compensation expense for financial statements.
-The Company has no pension plans for its directors, officers or employees. - (2) The value is based on \$0.09 per option calculated as fair market value on dates of grant of December 4, 2012.
-The assumptions used pursuant to the Black-Scholes valuation of the options were as follows: Risk-free interest rate of 1.22%, Expected life of options five years and annualized volatility- 123% to calculate stock-based compensation expense for financial statements.
+(1) The value is based on the calculated fair value on the dates of grant of January 30, 2014 and May 20, 2014.
+The assumptions used in the Black-Scholes valuation of the options to calculate stock-based compensation expense in the financial statements were as follows: Risk-free interest rate of 1.88%, Expected life of options - five years and annualized volatility- 123%.
 The Company has no pension plans for its directors, officers or employees.